jumpinf00l/esphome-panasonic-ac/README.md

 ## <a name="general-notes">General Notes</a>:
  - This has only been tested using CNT mode.
 WLAN mode is untested but should work similarly
  - This is a zero-ecosystem household; there is no love for or preference over Apple Home or Google Home, nor the products of either of these companies
+ - Jumpinf00l has zero intention to develop or maintain this code beyond the wishlist
+   - If something breaks, it might not be fixed
+   - Submit bugs and PRs to the original repo that this was forked from
+   - Please be warned and re-read [It's a fork](#its-a-fork)

 ## <a name="example">Example</a>:
 Here's a working cut-down example (add your own esphome, wifi, etc sections):